BlackDragonBE/CampaignNotesWebsite/README.md

 # D&D Campaign Website Generator

 This project automatically generates a static website from campaign notes stored in an Obsidian vault.
 See this repository for an example: https://github.com/BlackDragonBE/CampaignNotes
+See https://blackdragonbe.github.io/CampaignNotesWebsite to see this template in action.

 ## Features